MichaelZaslavsky/social-event-manager/README.md

 	SA_PASSWORD=<SomePassword1>
     ```

+4. Create Identity tables into the SocialEvenetManager database:
+   - Open Package Manager Console (Tools => NuGet Package Manager => Package Manager Console)
+   - Run "Update-Database"

-4. Make sure Docker is installed in your computer and is running
+5. Make sure Docker is installed in your computer and is running

-5. Set docker-compose as startup project and run it
+6. Set docker-compose as startup project and run it
     - You may open the Swagger https://localhost:8080/swagger/index.html
     - You may open Serilog http://localhost:5341/#/events